Stocks Burst Higher, S&P 500 at Record on Vaccine Hopes

 The day's top national and international news.

-But U.S. stock futures, Treasury yields and oil prices burst even higher immediately following the vaccine news.
-The yield on the 10-year Treasury shot up from 0.81% before the announcement to 0.93%, a big move for the bond market and one that shows stronger confidence in the economy.
+U.S. stock futures, Treasury yields and oil prices burst even higher immediately following the vaccine news.
+The yield on the 10-year Treasury shot up from 0.81% before the announcement to 0.95%, a very big move for the bond market and one that shows stronger confidence in the economy.
+It's the highest level for that key rate since March 20.

 Stocks of companies that most need the economy and the world to return to normal for their profits to heal led the way.
-A 16.1% surge for Chevron and 13.5% leap for The Walt Disney Co. amid hopes that people will start driving and flying to theme parks again helped drive the Dow Jones Industrial Average to a leap of 1,290 points, or 4.6%, to 29,614, as of 9:45 a.m.
+A 10.8% surge for Chevron and 9.3% jump for The Walt Disney Co. amid hopes that people will start driving and flying to theme parks again helped drive the Dow Jones Industrial Average to a leap of 1,071 points, or 3.8%, to 29,394, as of 11:23 a.m.
 Eastern time.

-The Big Tech companies that drove the market higher earlier in the pandemic, in large part because they didn’t need a “normal” economy, were lagging behind.
-That kept a lid on the gains for the Nasdaq composite, which rose a more modest 0.9%.
+The Big Tech companies that drove the market higher earlier in the pandemic, in large part because they didn’t need a “normal” economy to succeed, were lagging behind.
+That kept a lid on the gains for the Nasdaq composite, which rose a more modest 1.1%.

+Companies whose fortunes soared directly because the pandemic kept everyone hunkered at home, meanwhile, fell sharply.
+Zoom Video Communications, whose online meetings became the de facto way for students and workers to communicate, sank 13.1%.
+Grubhub, which benefited from people ordering in for dinner, dropped 8.5%.
+Etsy, whose online marketplace rode a wave of popularity for handmade masks, lost 10.5%.

-If a vaccine for COVID-19 does indeed pan out, analysts called it a “game changer” and just what the market had been waiting for.
+If a vaccine for COVID-19 does indeed pan out, analysts say it's a “game changer” and just what the market had been waiting for.
 It underscores again how the coronavirus and its effect on the economy are the dominant concerns for investors, much more than who wins what in Washington.

+The 90% effectiveness rate for Pfizer's potential vaccine is what struck Ajay Rajadhyaksha, head of macro research at Barclays.

+"If that proves to be correct, it is a significant positive surprise and increases the odds of a quicker return to normalcy,” he said.

 Still, analysts caution that several risks remain that could trip up the market's big recent gains.